TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

 There's a bunch of new stuff up here.
 Prisma schema files are written in Prisma Schema Language.
 You can see how not only there are column definitions for the table, but also a relation to another table defined within the `Message` model.
 You'll learn more about this in the assignment readings.

 This schema file lives in your codebase and is tracked by version control.
-You can probably guess by now, just how useful this is.
+You can guess by now how useful this is.

 ### Prisma client